Parramatta bucket list top picks

 Lachlan’s Old Government House is a great bucket list idea for those who love history and good food.
 It’s located at Parramatta Park and has been turned into a gorgeous restaurant with seating inside and outside on the long veranda.

 Lachlan’s Old Government House has recently been World Heritage-listed by the United Nations.
 You can book the venue for weddings, corporate events, and special functions.
-This October you can book a wine tasting evening at Lachlan's.

 Go on a ghost tour at Parramatta Gaol